 Since 2010 Elizabeth has been President of the Australian Council on Children and the Media, and she was Vice-President for 6 years before that.
 ACCM is a national community organisation that collects and disseminates information on children and the media, as well as bringing a child development perspective to bear on all debates on children and the media, including and especially violence, commercial exploitation and premature sexualisation.
 Through her involvement in the Council Elizabeth has contributed to numerous submissions to reviews and inquiries, and given interviews in newspapers and on radio and television.

-In June 2013 Elizabeth discussed her work with ACCM as the program guest on Margaret Throsby's Midday show on ABC Classic FM.
+Elizabeth has discussed her work with ACCM as the program guest on Margaret Throsby's Midday show on ABC Classic FM.